 There are days when we stumble, and fall short of our expectations.
 And then there are days when we fall flat on our face, and don’t seem to achieve anything at all.
 I had one of those yesterday.
 For those of you that can relate to this, I have 5 strategies you can use to keep yourself working towards your goals even when you have a bad day.
 But first, I’d like to tell you about my day– I had a fairly ambitious goal, which was to launch this website on a new server.
-I had previously hosted this website on Blogger, but I wanted to migrate the website over to WordPress before I participated in a big promotion of this site that begins tomorrow.
+I had previously hosted this website on Blogger, but I wanted to migrate the website over to WordPress before I participated in a blog promotion that begins tomorrow.
 But as with most tech-related goals, I immediately hit a snag: the design I wanted to apply to this website was incompatible with the new server.

-So, after the 7 hours of getting nowhere with my hoped-for web design I took a deep breath, calmed myself, and decided that I could participate in tomorrow’s promotions without the fancy design, and that it wouldn’t be the end of the world.
+So, after the 7 hours of getting nowhere with my hoped-for web design, I took a deep breath, calmed myself, and decided that I could participate in tomorrow’s promotions without the fancy design, and that it wouldn’t be the end of the world.

 Feeling smug for not letting my drive for perfection ruin the launch of my new website, I confidently called my hosting company to request that they launch my website on the new server.
 And you should have seen how my self-important smile froze on my face as the representative cheerfully replied, “That will be no problem.
 Your request will be processed next week.”